Professor, Department Chair

 Gaye Chan is a conceptual artist recognized equally for her solo and collaborative activities that take place on the web, in publications, streets as well as galleries.
 Her recent work often ruminates on how cartography and photography simultaneously offer and occlude information.

-Chan’s collaborative projects include being a part of Eating in Public and Downwind Productions.
-Eating in Public is an anti-capitalism project nudging a little space outside of the commodity system.
+Chan is co-founder of Eating in Public, an anti-capitalism project nudging a little space outside of the State and commodity systems.
 Following the path of pirates and nomads, hunters and gathers, diggers and levelers, they gather at people’s homes, plant free food gardens on private and public land, set up free stores, all without permission.
-Downwind examines the impact of colonialism, capitalism, and tourism.
-Through agitprop commodities and web media, DownWind takes up Waikiki as an actual specific site/sight and a metaphor for countless other places where self-sustaining peoples have been dislocated for profit.
-Chan’s work has been supported by the Creative Capital Foundation.
+Chan’s work has been supported by Art Matters, and the Creative Capital Foundation.

 MFA – San Francisco Art Institute